 Each MSFS student chooses one of the following fields of concentration.
-The requirements of each concentration include one three-credit "workshop" taken in the fall of the second year and five other courses specified by the particular concentration.
+Each concentration requires 18 credits, including a gateway course taken in the spring of the first year.

 GLOBAL POLITICS AND SECURITY